When it comes to building multiplayer games, developers are often faced with a dilemma.

 Running chat as a standalone service, and picking an industry-standard network protocol (XMPP, WebSockets, ngrok) or a hosted-service (PubNub) opens up the opportunity to easily add new powerful social features.

 Start with core chat, allowing users to individual and group chat.
 With that, you’ve got the underlying infrastructure, as well as basic publish/subscribe, and there’s a lot of other social features you can easily build on it.
-In minimal code, you can add table stake chat features like typing indicators, user presence to show what players are online and offline, and unread message counters – features that are expected by users.
+In minimal code, you can add table stake chat features like typing indicators, presence to show what players are online and offline, and unread message counters – features that are expected by users.

 Gaming apps big and small are moving towards this architectural design, including Pocket Gems, and more recently EVE Online.
 From better scalability, flow control, and more efficient performance, to the freedom to innovate without being locked into a single stack, the benefits are clear – separating chat from your game servers is the way to go.